TanStack/query/docs/src/pages/plugins/persistQueryClient.md

   },
 })
 ```

-**IMPORTANT** - for persist to work properly, you need to pass `QueryClient` a `cacheTime` value to override the default during hydration (as shown above).

-If it is not set when creating the `QueryClient` instance, it will default to `300000` (5 minutes) for hydration, and the stored cache will be discarded after 5 minutes of inactivity.
-This is the default garbage collection behavior.

-It should be set as the same value or higher than persistQueryClient's `maxAge` option.
-E.g. if `maxAge` is 24 hours (the default) then `cacheTime` should be 24 hours or higher.
-If lower than `maxAge`, garbage collection will kick in and discard the stored cache earlier than expected.

-You can also pass it `Infinity` to disable garbage collection behavior entirely.

 ### Environment Checking
 A check for window `undefined` is performed prior to saving/restoring/removing your data (avoids build errors).